-The Council can provide information about the owner or ratepayer for a property.
-You might request this information, for example as part of preparing an application for a building consent.
+The Council can provide information about the owner or ratepayer of a property.
+You might request this information, for example, as part of preparing an application for a building consent.

-You can request the name and contact address for any property’s ratepayer.
+You can request the name and contact address of any property’s ratepayer.
 Contact us to make a request.

 You can only request details for up to three properties.